Back to Insights

 Although the qualitative data generated from your communication is specific to just one email or one direct mail piece, over time, it leads to a significant wealth of knowledge and trends that inform how effective the communication journeys are when it comes to increasing engagement and donor conversion.

-consider using AI
+Consider using AI

 This is a significant opportunity to use artificial intelligence (AI).
 Leveraging these insights, AI could help you codify how likely a grateful patient of Dr. Doe at East Hospital may make a gift if your initial communication features a patient story from the same hospital, also seen by Dr. Jones.